Samsung/tizen-docs/docs/application/dotnet/guides/nui/resources.md

 ## Overview

 The two basic methods of handling image resources in NUI are as follows:

-* `Visuals`.
-For details please refer to: [Visuals tutorial](visuals.md).
+* `Visuals`: For more details, see [Visuals tutorial](visuals.md) page.

 ```
 //Define unique visual index.